Mechanic · Crash Stake originals 11 min read

 • Real-time hash display: Stake's fairness UI displays the SHA-256 server-seed commitment in real time before each round.
 This is the convention competitors replicate.

 • What this means for players: Stake Crash is structurally identical to Shuffle Crash and the 99 percent cluster baseline.
-Duel Crash at 99.9 percent has the same algorithm with a different house-edge factor.
-The brand differentiator is operational track record plus VIP depth, not algorithm.
+Duel Crash at 100 percent (within allowance) has the same algorithm with a different house-edge factor.
+Stake differentiator is operational track record plus VIP depth, not algorithm.

-Reciprocal multiplier curve math at verified 99% RTP
+Reciprocal multiplier curve math at checked 99% RTP

 Crash at Stake runs the canonical reciprocal-distribution mechanic at the verified 99 percent RTP target.
 The structural math: